 Entity selection and formation, governance issues, and mergers and acquisitions are also components of Meg’s business practice.
 Additionally, Meg performs duties as general counsel to non-profit and for-profit entities, providing counsel and perspective on an array of issues.

 Chambers USA has recognized Meg with a top ranking in Real Estate law.
 Chambers noted, “'[Meg] has an impressive reputation throughout the state among both clients and peers.
 Clients are quick to praise her fantastic ability as a communicator and her amazing depth of knowledge,’ and that [she] is lauded by market commentators as ‘the state expert on real estate.'”
-She is among those listed by Best Lawyers in America® in Corporate Law and Real Estate Law and was recognized as “Lawyer of the Year” in Albuquerque in 2020 for Real Estate Law.
+She is among those listed by Best Lawyers in America® in Commercial Transactions/UCC Law, Corporate Law and Real Estate Law, and was recognized as “Lawyer of the Year” in Albuquerque in 2020 for Real Estate Law and in 2022 for Corporate Law.
 Meg has been selected as one of the Top 25 New Mexico Super Lawyers five times.
 She has achieved Martindale-Hubbell’s AV® Preeminent rating and named a “Woman of Influence” and “Best of the Bar” in 2009 by New Mexico Business Weekly.
+Most recently, Meg was featured in Albuquerque Business First’s “Who’s Who in Law”.
+The article showcases ten prominent area attorneys representing different sectors of the legal field across New Mexico.

 Meg also finds time to assist in community endeavors.
-She is a Past Chair of the Greater Albuquerque Chamber of Commerce, a board member for United Way of Central New Mexico, and a Past President of Golden Apple Foundation of New Mexico.
+She is a Past Chair of the Greater Albuquerque Chamber of Commerce, a board member for Albuquerque Regional Economic Alliance, treasurer of the Association of Real Property and Infrastructure, and a Past President of Golden Apple Foundation of New Mexico.

 Meg serves as the Chair of the Corporate/Banking/Real Estate Practice Group and Co-Chair of the Renewable Energy Service Group and has served as a member of the firm’s Executive Committee.
 In her free time, she enjoys hiking, running, skiing, and being a part of her book group.